Dog Soldier

 -

-The first part takes place on Cinto DaSelva, where the rebellion and Chevaliers make an ill-advised attack at the command of the union-leader Helene DeChile.
-The advance stretches their supply lines and ends disastrously, as the mercenaries had warned.
+The first part takes place on Cinto DaSelva, where the rebellion and Chevaliers launch an ill-advised attack at union-leader Helene DeChile’s command.
+Despite warnings from the mercenaries, the advance stretches their supply lines and ends in disaster.

 -

-The second part takes place on a Paladin Devils ship, where the Chevaliers plot with their employer to remove the power-hungry and crazed Helene from command.
+The second part moves to a Paladin Devils ship, where the Chevaliers conspire with their employer to remove the power-hungry and increasingly unstable Helene from command.

 -

-The third part takes place back on Cinto DaSelva, as the Chevaliers put the assassination plot into motion.
-They assault the capital using wormholes to bypass the front line and end up in a knock-down-drag-out fight with the increasingly paranoid Helene and the last of her loyalists.
+The third part returns to Cinto DaSelva, as the Chevaliers put their assassination plot into motion.
+Using wormholes to bypass the front line, they assault the capital and end up in a brutal fight against the paranoid Helene and her remaining loyalists.